xavierdubuc/4gRobot/README.md

 python run.py -i
 ```

-The script allows multiple "mode" which can be enabled through script options:
+The script allows multiple "modes" which can be enabled through script options:
 - `--interactive` or `-i` : *interactive* mode in which you can send instructions to the robot in real time
 - `--file` or `-f filepath` : *file* mode allows you to give the path to a file containing instructions for the robot
 (the file `example.txt` is here for you to try) :